frdrwrt/hute/README.md

 It is also possible to access the graphql api under https://hute.info/graphql.

 ## Contributions are welcome!
-If you have an idea about what feature would make hute even better, feel free to create an issue or even help to make your feature become realtiy.
+If you have an idea about what feature would make hute even better, feel free to create an issue or even help to make your feature become reality.

 ### Local development

-To get this project up and running on your local machine, you need to following requirements:
+To get this project up and running on your local machine, you need the following requirements:
  - [node 14](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-10)
  - [yarn2](https://yarnpkg.com/getting-started/install)
  - [docker](https://docs.docker.com/engine/install/)